Cirrhosis

 Ascites fluid can become infected (spontaneous bacterial peritonitis).
 Portopulmonary hypertension can manifest with symptoms of heart failure.
 Complications of portal hypertension tend to cause significant morbidity and mortality.

 Progressive loss of hepatic architecture impairs function, leading to hepatic insufficiency; it manifests as coagulopathy, acute kidney injury (hepatorenal syndrome), and hepatic encephalopathy.
 Hepatic encephalopathy is characterized by asterixis, confusion, or hepatic coma and is the result of the liver's inability to metabolize the toxins from the gastrointestinal (GI) tract.
-Elevated serum ammonia level may help the diagnosis of hepatic encephalopathy, but the level does not correlate well with the severity of hepatic encephalopathy.
+Elevated serum ammonia level may help the diagnosis of hepatic encephalopathy, but the level does not correlate well with the severity of hepatic encephalopathy in patients with cirrhosis.

 Blood disorders are common.
 Anemia usually results from hypersplenism, chronic GI bleeding, folate deficiency (particularly in patients with alcohol use disorder), and hemolysis.